Beyond 'The Lion King:’ Why are cultural stereotypes still found at so many zoos, museums?

 HOST:Jessie Luna is an associate professor of sociology at CSU.
 Luna is currently researching the ethical representation of people and cultures in zoo exhibitions.
 I'm your host, Stacy Nick, and you're listening to the CSU podcast, The Audit.

-Beyond 'The Lion King:’ Researcher looks at cultural stereotypes still found at zoos, museums
+Beyond 'The Lion King:’ Why are cultural stereotypes still found at so many zoos, museums?

 Broadcast by